owntracks/recorder/README.md

 #### `keys`

-If the _recorder_ was built with encryption support (see below), this named database contains the secret decryption keys for users/device pairs.
+If the Recorder was built with encryption support (see below), this named database contains the secret decryption keys for users/device pairs.
 The LMDB key is the username followed by a dash followed by the device name, all lower case, with spaces translated to a single dash.
 For example, if user Jjolie with device iPhone needs a secret entered, the database key will be `jjolie-iphone`.
 This can be entered into the database as follows:

 ```bash
 echo "jjolie-iphone s3cr1t" | ocat --load=keys